Guide to operations

 Any question or concerns can be address through your academic department’s library liaison or sent directly to the Dean of Library Services at email@example.com.

 Manderino Library will remain open on virtual basis.
+No-contact curbside pickup will be provided so students, faculty and staff can borrow materials (books, DVDs, realia/teaching aids, etc.) without leaving their vehicles.
 Library faculty will be available for virtual consultation with students.

 Books and Learning Technology